How to Become a CA in India? Complete Process, Eligibility, Course Guide

 To become a Chartered Accountant in India, one has to register with the ICAI.
 However, the preparation of CA career should start much earlier.
 Which means, if a student wishes to become a CA in future, he/she must opt for Commerce with Maths stream in Class 11 and 12.
 It isn’t that non-commerce students cannot crack this profession, but those who have studied accountancy, taxation, statistics, etc. already, will find CA course a relatively familiar field to play.

-The CA course regulated by ICAI has three levels.
-To be certified as a professional, an individual has to clear all three levels of the CA Course:
+To be certified as a professional, an individual has to clear all three levels of CA:

 1. CA Foundation Course